 If the goal of lowering interest rates was to stimulate the housing market, the Federal Reserve was successful on that score.
 Low mortgage rates have caused an increase in demand in a market with a short supply of houses for sale, thus increasing their prices.
 But, are these home prices expected to keep going up in 2021?

-Many expect that there would be a cooling down in home prices in 2021.
-For instance, Forbes quotes the president of InvesTech Research and Stack Financial Management’s James Stack, who says that the speculation created by the boom in 2020 creates risk.
-Home prices are likely to go down if rates were to increase.
+As of January 2021, many expected there to be a cooling down in home prices in 2021.
+Forbes.com quoted the president of InvesTech Research and Stack Financial Management’s James Stack, who speculated that home prices are likely to go down if rates were to increase.
+However, that has turned out not to be the case –Stack’s fears of home prices going down were not realized due to sky-high demand and all-time record low inventory levels.

-Redfin predicts that the tight supply will continue into 2021.
-The company says that “Although the U.S. may be able to vaccinate most of its citizens by the end of 2021, many countries will struggle to distribute vaccines.”
-This means that the global economic recovery will be slower, “which would make U.S. mortgage-backed securities attractive to international investors, keeping mortgage rates low.”
+Likewise, Redfin also initially believed that the increase in new property listings, in conjunction with rising mortgage rates, would cause home prices to grow moderately slower in 2021.
+Redfin predicted that the tight supply would continue into 2021, which has proved to be the case.
+The company said that “Although the U.S. may be able to vaccinate most of its citizens by the end of 2021, many other countries will struggle to distribute vaccines.”
+This means that the global economic recovery will likely be slower, “which would make U.S. mortgage-backed securities attractive to international investors, keeping mortgage rates low.”
+Or at least lower than they otherwise would be, given the upward pressure on rates because of inflation concerns.

 Increased Use of Virtual Showings and Open Houses